syncfusion-content/maui-docs/MAUI/ImageEditor/events.md

 ## Browse image event

-This `BrowseImage` event occurs while browsing the image source.
+This `BrowseImage` event occurs while browsing the image source when clicking on browse icon in toolbar.
 `Cancel`: We can restrict the default image browse picker opening by setting the `Cancel` argument `true`.

 {% tabs %}